Last updated: December 2025

 For cancelled sessions:

-- Notification: When possible, all participants will be contacted at the earliest opportunity to inform them of the cancellation, followed up with details and explanation of why the session needed to be cancelled when circumstances allow
+- Notification: When possible, all participants will be contacted at the earliest opportunity to inform them of the cancellation, followed up with details and explanation when circumstances allow

 - Course materials and content: Learning materials for cancelled sessions will still be provided, and course content may be partially incorporated into remaining sessions where possible